 Step 2.
 Load Disc

-Click Load Disc button and then the Navigator Mode and OK to load the DVD that is in the DVD drive.
+Click the Load Disc button and then the Navigator Mode and OK to load the DVD that is on the DVD drive.
 You can also go to its drop-down menu to load a disc or folder as well as IFO files.

 - AnyMP4 selects possible DVD titles for you.
 As far as I can see, those are the right titles and can be ripped well.
 You can check the below guide to learn a general free way to check the right title for ripping, just in case.